How does an online course work at UNE Online?

 Don’t worry if you feel that you have nothing to contribute at first.
 Opinions are wide, and the topics are broad in many cases, leaving the topic open to broad interpretation.
 The point is to have meaningful, on-topic, dialogue.

 Think of the forum as a sort of Facebook timeline.
 Your “Facebook Status” is like your initial post that you publish on Sundays.
 And other students in the class leave “comments” on your post.
+And be sure to practice professional discussion board etiquette at all times!

 4. The concurrent project